jtappler/YosemiteStyleDesigns/README.md

 # Yosemite Style Designs
 This repository contains some redesigned retina icons and Terminal theme which inspired by OS X Yosemite.

 I'm still working on more icons.

-Feel free to grab any one you like for your own use. :)
+Feel free to grab any one you like for your own use :)

 ![SublimeText](https://s3.amazonaws.com/f.cl.ly/items/0n2u0W0K441N2M3c1V1a/SublimeText.png)
 ![Tweetbot](https://s3.amazonaws.com/f.cl.ly/items/313t3H0H3k3w402q0p2I/Tweetbot.png)